ManaliKhare/vsd_course/README.md

 ![image](https://github.com/user-attachments/assets/61f65b76-e342-4036-aced-01b1a6d7fdd1)

-6. For orange path, combo delay us given below, Since here the cells 1& 2 are placed at some distance, the wire dlay also contributes to the combo delay.
+6. For orange path, combo delay s given below, Since here the cells 1& 2 are placed at some distance, the wire dlay also contributes to the combo delay.

 ![image](https://github.com/user-attachments/assets/818c459c-5b45-4146-8744-cdc364fd3a72)